sprasadban-blr/Sourcing_Fraud_Detection/README.md

 # Fraud in sourcing, Finding anamolies during event awarding

-**POC to check concept on doing fraud detection in sourcing using classification and clustering techniques**
+**POC to check concept of doing fraud detection in sourcing using classification and clustering techniques**

 ### Highlights:
-  * Fraud detection of labelled data containing suppliers having same address are trying to bid/already awarded an event - Build an classification model
+  * Fraud detection of labelled data containing suppliers having same address are trying to bid/getting awarded an event - **Build an classification model**
-  * Anamolies detection to find an events containing supplier's with low participation rates - Build an clustering model
+  * Anamolies detection to find an events containing supplier's with low participation rates - **Build an clustering model**
   * UI to Auditor for tagging anamolies/fradulent events for retraining the model
   * Support realtime/near realtime events to classify events are fraud/non-fraud